elixir-lang/elixir/README.md

     such as a bug upstream, will be closed (and requested to be moved elsewhere if appropriate).

-  * We actively close non-actionable issues to keep the issues tracker tidy.
-However, we may get things wrong from time to time, so we are always glad to revisit issues and reopen if necessary.
+  * We actively close unrelated and non-actionable issues to keep the issues tracker tidy.
+However, we may get things wrong from time to time, so we are glad to revisit issues and reopen if necessary.

-Keep the tone positive, be kind, and have fun!
+Keep the tone positive and be kind!
+For more information, see the [Code of Conduct][1].

 ### Proposing new features